 - User-friendly design that reduces, not increases, clinician workload.

-- Transparent AI decision-making—explainability matters in life-or-death situations.
+- Transparent AI decision-making and explainability matters in life-or-death situations.

 - Early engagement with healthcare professionals to refine usability.